boscoh/inmembrane/README.markdown

 ## Modification guide

-As _inmembrane_ is a glue script that runs a lot of external dependencies, we have tried to make the parsing code for each program as concise as possible.
-The program is written to use as much of the standard Python library as possible, and specifically uses native data structures which provide an incredible amount of flexibility. _Plugins_ that wraps an individual external program or web service can be found in the `inmembrane/plugins` directory. _Protocols_ which embody a particular high level workflow are found in `inmembrane/protocols`.

 It is a fact of life for bioinformatics that new versions of basic tools changes output formats and API.
 We believe that it is an essential skill to rewrite parsers to handle the subtle but significant changes in different versions.
-Hopefully _inmembrane_ makes this as simple as possible.
+We have written  _inmembrane_ to be easily modifiable and extensible. _Protocols_ which embody a particular high level workflow are found in `inmembrane/protocols`.

+All interaction with a specific external program or web-site have been wrapped into a single python _plugin_ module, and placed in the `plugins` directory.
+This contains the code to both run the program and to parse the output.
+We have tried to make the parsing code as concise as possible.
+Specifically, by using the native Python dictionary, which allows an enormous amout of flexibility, we can extract the analysis with very little code.

 ### __inmembrane__ development style guide: